Pager-dot/BridgeLearn_App/README.md

-# EduBridge: AI-Powered Learning Platform
+# BridgeLearn: AI-Powered Learning Platform

 ## Overview
-EduBridge is an open-source educational platform designed to provide accessible, interactive learning experiences for students, with a focus on 7th-grade science education.
+BridgeLearn is an open-source educational platform designed to provide accessible, interactive learning experiences for students, with a focus on 7th-grade science education.
 The project is built using Kotlin and Jetpack Compose for Android.

 ## Features